oscardoudou/quick-paste/README.md

 10. Use NSFetchedResultsController along with NSTableViewDelegate and NSTableViewDataSource showing data in table view
 11. Able to track most copy activities
 12. Change copy->bindIt(create object) logic to copy(automatically create object)
+13. Support naive search in search field with NSSearchFieldDelegate(predicate update, fetch and reload)
 ## To Do
 - [x] key binding, menu seperator
 - [x] support file